logo

 School Psychology Degree Requirements and Coursework

-In an advanced school psychology degree program, students will study both the psychology and education fields and participate in a supervised internship before they are able to become licensed.
-Good school psychologists will be knowledgeable about the school system, teaching and learning methods, and the psychology and development of children.
-They should also have good communication, problem-solving, and analytical skills.
+In an advanced school psychology degree program, students study both the psychology and education fields and participate in a supervised internship in a school setting before they are eligible for licensure.
+School psychologists are an important part of a team that includes teachers, social workers, parents, and other stakeholders that convene to recommend helpful strategies for students.
+School psychologists must be knowledgeable about the school system, teaching and learning methods, and the psychology and development of children.
+They should also have strong communication, problem-solving, and analytical skills.

 • Behavioral Disorders in Children